Joni joins Jonathan Maze on "A Deeper Dive" podcast to discuss the labor crisis and strategies for restaurants to get ahead of it.

-There is a very clear connection to sales and service.
+There is a very clear connection between sales and service.
 That service and that experience are what’s driving the sales.
 We can see that in our data.

-“On a fairly regular basis we are able to dig into the difference between companies with top financial performance and the rest of the companies we track.
-There is a very clear connection to sales and service.
+“On a fairly regular basis, we can dig into the difference between companies with top financial performance and the rest of the companies we track.
+There is a very clear connection between sales and service.
 That service and that experience are what’s driving the sales.
 We can see that in our data,” Joni shared.
 “When you dig into the other piece of the puzzle, the engagement data, you see the brands that have more highly engaged employees are also stronger in every single service attribute, including intent to return.”

 Reducing turnover rates in a manner in which companies can make a profit is one of the bigger challenges.
 For operators seeking to do this and build employee loyalty to their company, Joni shares some strategies.

 First, start with better selection and recruiting.
 Joni acknowledges this isn’t an easy focus during a staffing crisis.
 Especially when the majority of turnover for employees is voluntary.
 In addition, the number one reason for turnover is job abandonment.
 This is putting increased pressure on managers who don’t have much time outside of keeping the doors open and remaining staff.

 Retain and Engage Restaurant Managers

 Black Box Intelligence (formerly TDn2K) research is leading toward the key metric for any operating brand list in the retention and engagement of managers.
 When companies can secure the tenure and stability of their general managers, everything else will roll from there.
 Due to the exacerbation of wage pressures over the last decade, many businesses restructured to put the money at the employee level.
 While this seemed like preventative maintenance at the time, compensation for general managers has remained relatively flat or even declined in the past decade.